bstaruk/starbase/README.md

 ### Deploying to Hosting Environment

-Starbase is setup to run with assets referenced via relative paths, so compiled `.html` files can be distributed and opened in a web browser without requiring a deployment to a hosting environment.
+Starbase is setup to be deployed to the root of a web server on a hosting environment like Vercel, Netlify, etc. As such, all assets (js, css, fonts, images, etc) are referenced with absolute paths.

-If you will be deploying your project to a hosting environment (Netlify, Vercel, etc), you will likely want to switch to absolute paths.
-To do this, you can set the `publicPath` in `webpack/webpack.config.base.js`.
+If you would like to reference assets via relative paths, so compiled `.html` files can be distributed and opened in a web browser without requiring a deployment to a hosting environment, you will need to remove (or comment-out) the `publicPath` in `webpack/webpack.config.base.ts`.

-This variable should be set to `/` if the app will run at the root of a (sub)domain, or to `/folder-name` if it'll be deployed to a subfolder.
+If you would like to keep the absolute paths, but set it to a subdirectory instead of the root, you can change the value instead of removing it.

 ---